clairemerot/physalia_adaptation_course/README.md

 ## Day3: Outlier detection - Environmental associations

-Data: We focus on 12 population from Canada for which there is almost no geographic structure but great environmental variability
+Data: We focus on 12 populations from Canada for which there is almost no geographic structure but great environmental variability

 3-1: Genetic structure and LD-pruning